 -If you see trash anywhere on the property, please throw it away.

--For safety and because our roads are made of gravel/dirt, we have a 10mph speed limit.
+-For safety and because our roads are made of gravel/dirt, we have a 5mph speed limit.
 This helps keep dust down.

--Vehicles are to be parked in the parking lot, not in front of tents.
+-Vehicles are to be parked in the parking lot, not in front of the cabins.

 -If you break something, it’s best to tell a staff member immediately.